 1886 Crescent Hotel and Spa (1886) Eureka Springs, Arkansas

 Among several restless spirits believed to haunt the Crescent Hotel is Theodora.
 In the 1930s, the hotel was a hospital for the treatment of cancer patients.
 Unfortunately, a con man, "Dr." Norman Baker, claimed to be a licensed physician and charged unsuspecting families their life savings to "treat" patients in his hospital.
 Tour guides, hotel staff, and guests alike allege that Theodora, one of Baker's patients who passed away on-site, makes her presence known by folding guests’ clothes, organizing their closet or arranging personal items that had been scattered around the room.
 Recently, a couple purposefully scattered their loose change around the room on tabletops, nightstand, etc., shortly before leaving for dinner downstairs in the Crystal Dining Room.
 Upon their return, they were overjoyed to find their coins neatly reorganized in stacks of quarters, dimes, nickels, and pennies and all placed together atop their dresser.
 Guests have also reported seeing Norman Baker in the hotel lobby.
 He is described as a man in a purple shirt and white linen suit matching photographs of the infamous entrepreneur.
 Some of the most haunting stories about the Crescent Hotel are those recounted during the hotel’s ghost tour guides.
-A Crescent Hotel tradition is to host an annual Halloween seance for guests to watch two local psychics engage the spirits of the hotel.
 Year-round, the Crescent Hotel offers a cocktail named "Theodora's Surprise" in honor of the eternal guest.

 Hotel Monteleone (1886) New Orleans, Louisiana